 TI-Trust, Inc. ("Company") provides asset and custodial management services for individual and corporate clients throughout the country.
-All administration is conducted in Quincy, Illinois, with sales offices in Oakbrook, Illinois, St. Peters, Missouri, Philadelphia, Pennsylvania, Atlanta, Georgia, and Phoenix, Arizona.
+Client account administration is conducted at the Company headquarters in Quincy, Illinois and the branch offices located in Oakbrook, Illinois and St. Peters, Missouri.
 The Company is subject to competition from investment management firms along with other trust companies and banks with trust powers.

 Assets held by the Company on the behalf of clients are not assets of the Company, and accordingly, are not included in the financial statements.
-Assets under management totaled \$17,536,831,440 and \$16,823,691,841 as of December 31, 2023 and 2022, respectively.
+Assets under management totaled \$19,968,200,613 and \$17,536,831,440 as of December 31, 2024 and 2023, respectively.
 During the course of discharging its respective responsibilities for each client, the Company is subject to a number of federal and state regulatory bodies and associated rules governing each type of account.
 The Company is regulated by the Illinois Department of Financial and Professional Regulation.